hot-glue-for-rails/hot-glue/README.md

 | Normal fields                                  | Show only                                                                                     | Update Show only                                                      | Invisible                                                                                                                                                                                                                                                 | Hidden                                                                                       |
 |------------------------------------------------|-----------------------------------------------------------------------------------------------|-----------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------|
 | Included on both the create + update actions.  | Viewable only (non-editable) on both create + edit/update or if Pundit doesn't allow editing. | Viewable only on the update screen or if Pundit doesn't allow editing | Displayed in the HTML output and received by the controller for create or update action but shown as a hidden_field on the HTML, invisible to the user.
 You should use this if you want to construct your own form input or set the value via Javascript  | Not displayed or updatable if the field respond false to _able? or the Policy doesn't allow. |

+Note that slightly counterintuitively, invisible fields use the HTML `hidden_field` tag to make the field invisible on the form, whereas hidden fields are never displayed at all.